cezemb-re/fooorm/README.md

-# fooorm
+# Cézembre forms
-Another React form library.
-But a good one this time I promise.
+A concise form library for react